 Mescal and other regional distilled Agave spirits in Mexico, like Raicilla and Bacanora are made from other Agave species, sometimes more than one, often collected from the wild.
 For me, the lesson is that a distinctive world class distilled Agave spirit can be made from a variety of Agave species, not just one.
 This is very important because here in California where we can grow whatever Agave variety we want but cannot call our distilled product either Tequila or Mescal because those names are protected by international law, we can still grow Agaves to produce a world-class spirit with an adaptive mix of species suitable to the individual property where the plants will grow.
 We can analyze a site’s ecological parameters and select a combination of Agaves that are adapted for that site’s soils and climate regime.

 Why a combination?
 To create diversity.
 To create balance.
 To create levels of adaptability and resistance.
 And yes!
 We do have and will incorporate Agave tequilana into the mix where minimum temperatures and water availability permit.
 In years of low rainfall irrigation will be necessary for that clone but in normal rainfall years a few summer irrigations will support plant development and a normal maturity cycle.

 Our Agave Collection

 Agaves are an appropriate crop for areas of wildfire or where erosion or slope stabilization is an issue.
-Agaves are low fuel, succulent plants and their root system and minimal water requirement make them a well known erosion control plant choice.
+Agaves are low fuel, succulent plants making excellent fire breaks and border plantings.
+Their root system and minimal water requirement make them a well known erosion control plant choice.
 Our Agave varieties are adaptable to many soil types, including difficult soils which cause problems for many other crops.
 Properly designed plantings of Agaves are effective against erosion and slope failure.
 To learn about other uses and products derived from Agaves please see Crop Products